 A brand is, most of all, a relationship between the company and its customers.
 It can take on many different shapes and forms but ultimately, it is the main factor determining the feedback and emotions caused by a product.
 For example, if we think about Coca-Cola, what comes to mind is a series of their New Year’s ads with trucks, Santa, cozy gatherings with the family and a lot of positive emotions.
-That’s exactly how branding works.
+That’s the benefits of corporate branding, and that’s exactly how branding works.
 It tells a story, makes our chemistry work and awakens all sorts of feelings.
-If an advertisement is done in a branded style (meaning colours, logo, fonts, visual elements and characters unique to a specific company) and with well-thought-through communication messages, a company will stay in the memory of the viewer for a long time.
+If an advertisement is done in a branded style and your business branding ideas are good (meaning colours, logo, fonts, visual elements and characters unique to a specific company) and with well-thought-through communication messages, a company will stay in the memory of the viewer for a long time.

 “The art of marketing is the art of brand building.
 If you are not a brand, you are just a commodity.
 Then, a price is everything and the low-cost producer is the only winner.”

 © PHILIP KOTLER

 The key to making sure your branding appeals to the target audience is in making sure you style it appropriately.
 That’s where your company’s form style should shine.
 All visual elements should complement each other and create a general picture, the sole purpose of which is to communicate your company’s messages, purpose and its main concepts.
 The colours should match and translate the emotional message of the brand.
 For example, a read colour always means leader, a purple one is usually associated with creativeness, and blue colour communicates confidence and professionalism.

 The logo should be simple, minimalistic and sticky.
 It should also associate with your products, convey positive messages about it.